Skip to main content

 Monica: What?.....
 What, you wanna spell it out with noodles?

-Subscribe to my YouTube Channel for more Friends insights:
+Subscribe to my YouTube Channel for more videos about FRIENDS!

 Comments